gravity-ui/uikit/src/components/PlaceholderContainer/README.md

 ## Action controls

 The component can render button control or array of buttons.
-To display it use `action` property.
+To display it use `actions` property.

 <!--GITHUB_BLOCK-->